Fallen (2016 film): Filming

-After the change of producers, the producers and the director Scott Hicks settled upom Hungary as the primary location for production.
+After the change of producers, the producers and the director Scott Hicks settled upon Hungary as the primary location for production.
 Tura Castle, stood in for the main enclosure that would conform to Sword & Cross, together with the castle Wenckheim-kastély (Szabadkígyós) also located in Hungary.
 Subsequent filming was set to commence in September, but was delayed until February 9, 2014 in Budapest.
 There were five months of filming plus two extra weeks of voice recording between the end of July and August.

 Marketing and release

 By the end of 2016, the trailer for Fallen leaked in the Philippines, the first country to be chosen for the premiere of the film, with low resolution and poor quality of image and sound.
 Lotus Entertainment re-edited the trailer, modifying small scenes and include credits at the end after the leak.

 Fallen initially did not have a distribution company.
 Later Relativity Media, acquired the film, after several days of negotiation.
 The premiere took place at the Philippines.

-In December 2016, the film was promoted at the Brazilian Comic-Con Experiencie in São Paulo, where Fallen had its own panel.
+In December 2016, the film was promoted at the Brazilian Comic-Con Experience in São Paulo, where Fallen had its own panel.
 A press conference took place with Lauren Kate (writer of Fallen) and Addison Timlin (Lucinda Price).
 During the event the Brazilian trailer was shown for the fans.

 The film was released in the United States on September 22, 2017 by Relativity Media.
 It then was made available on digital platforms on September 8, 2017, and to DVD on October 10, 2017.

 Reception

-Critical reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 7% based on 14 reviews, with an average rating of 3.2/10.

 Sequels

-In December 2014, Relativity Media was announced that Torment, the second installment in the Fallen book series, was in development.
+In December 2014, Relativity Media announced that Torment, the second installment in the Fallen book series, was in development.
 It is unknown whether the last two novels, Passion and Rapture, and the spin-off novels Fallen in Love and Unforgiven, were planned to be adapted.